d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ### Incorporating Hidden Layers

-We can over come these limitations of linear models and handle a more general class of functions by incorporating one or more hidden layers.
+We can overcome these limitations of linear models and handle a more general class of functions by incorporating one or more hidden layers.
 The easiest way to do this is to stack